msf-oca-his/dhis-ca-printable-forms/README.md

 [  CODE] LABEL

 #Calculated Config:
-some parts of config is calculated when the app starts.
-So, this part will contain the formulae in order to calculate the values.
-This part is present at the end of config.js
+Some values used for configuration are calculated on the fly when the app starts.
+The formulae for these values are found at the end of config.js.
+See below for an example.
 ####Example:
 ```javascript
 var updateDataSetWithCalculatedValues = function(){